The Future of

 in the UK

-Findings and recommendations from a major four nations research and open policy development programme
+A major four nations research and open policy development programme

 Picture a renewed United Kingdom based on better relationships between governments, communities, and the public, and where culture, creativity and heritage are restored to their rightful place – at the very heart of our local, regional and national life…